• Skip to primary navigation

 • Gazpacho is a Spanish soup that originated in Andalusia in southern Spain.

-• The original version of Gazpacho was made of stale bread, garlic, olive oil, and a liquid of some sort -- probably water.
-And vegetables that were available were also included.
+• The original version of Gazpacho was made of stale bread, garlic, olive oil, whatever vegetables might have been available, and a liquid of some sort -- probably water.

 • Today, this soup is typically made from tomatoes, vinegar, garlic, onion and spices.